What Is Isometric Projection?

 The isometric axes are reduced in the ratio 1:0.816, i.e., 82% approximately.

 The following are the relations between the lines in isometric projection which are evident from the show above figure-2 ( An Isometric Cub)

-1. The lines which are parallel to the object are parallel at the isometric projection.
+- Understanding the difference between isometric view and isometric projection can be seen in how the lines which are parallel to the object are parallel at the isometric projection.

-2. Vertical lines on the object appear vertical at the isometric projection.
+- Vertical lines on the object appear vertical at the isometric projection.

-3. Horizontal lines on the item are drawn at an angle of 3 0° with the horizontal at the isometric projection.
+- Horizontal lines on the item are drawn at an angle of 3 0° with the horizontal at the isometric projection.

-4. A line parallel to an isometric axis is called an isometric line, and it’s fore-shortened to 82 percent.
+- A line parallel to an isometric axis is called an isometric line, and it’s fore-shortened to 82 percent.

-5. A line that’s not parallel to any isometric axis is known as the non-isometric line, and the extent of the fore-shortening of non-isometric lines is different if their inclinations with the vertical planes are different.
+- A line that’s not parallel to any isometric axis is known as the non-isometric line, and the extent of the fore-shortening of non-isometric lines is different if their inclinations with the vertical planes are different.